Faculty Observation Program

 In order to improve the quality of teaching at AAU and provide the best educational experience for our students, we are continuing our Faculty Observation Program this semester.
-This program can provide instructors with teaching strategies that can result in better support for students, improved retention and a more engaging class environment.
+This program provides instructors with teaching strategies that can result in better support for students, an improved quality of student work, improved retention and a more engaging class environment.

 Classroom observations are a direct way to provide instructors with feedback about teaching approaches and activities, as well as clarify expectations held by AAU.
 They provide an opportunity to showcase your strengths, identify areas for improvement, and serve as a training tool by increasing your awareness of teaching practices to model.

 The Faculty Observation Program is a formal assessment practice, similar to observations conducted at many colleges and universities.